sergiosolorzano/financial-asset-gap-risk-nn-prediction/RNN/lstm/README.md

-I am re-adapting this [repo](https://github.com/nicodjimenez/lstm) to understand the basic design.
+I am re-adapting this [repo](https://github.com/nicodjimenez/lstm) for 5 dim GADF images and understand the basic design.